Nophers/noobttp/README.md

   },
 ```

-© EasyAxios 2023, MIT Licence, by @vKxni.
+© NoobTTP 2023, MIT Licence, by @vKxni.